10 Ways to Live a Longer Life

 Revealed by a 2010 meta-analysis, social support increases survival by about 50 percent!
-A recent 2018 meta-analysis concluded loneliness shows a harmful effect for all-cause mortality, with a slightly stronger effect in men than in women.
-Women tend to have stronger social networks, and that may be part of the reason women tend to live longer than men.
+A more recent 2018 meta-analysis concluded loneliness shows a harmful effect for all-cause mortality, with a slightly stronger effect in men than in women.
+Women tend to have stronger social networks, which may be a reason women tend to live longer than men.

 7. Get Involved in Community and Give Back to Others

 Becoming more active in the community through volunteer work and other organizations can boost mental health and overall quality of life.
-The American Psychology Association advocates selfless volunteering might lengthen life, particularly when reasoning to help is based on others rather than themselves.
+The American Psychology Association (APA) advocates selfless volunteering might extend life, particularly when help is based on others rather than oneself.

-Research examined data from the Wisconsin Longitudinal Study revealed volunteers lived longer than people who did not volunteer, especially if they reported unselfish values or desire for social connections as the primary reasons for wanting to volunteer.
-People who reported volunteering for their own personal satisfaction had the same mortality rate four years later as people who did not volunteer at all.
+Research examined data from the Wisconsin Longitudinal Study revealed volunteers lived longer than people who did not volunteer.
+This especially serves true if they reported unselfish values or desire for social connections as the primary reasons to volunteer.
+People who reported volunteering for personal satisfaction had the same mortality rate four years later as people who did not volunteer at all.